cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 Most of them can be implemented in the code below, but others can't.
 The reason for that is that sometimes the evaluation order matters.

-Take for example the form let, which is of the form
+Another form we will see is [`let`](https://clojuredocs.org/clojure.core/let), which is of the form

 ```
 (let [var1 val1 var1 val*n*] <body>)
 ```

-Let can be used to bind variables (var) to value (val) (to declare variables basically).
+[`let`](https://clojuredocs.org/clojure.core/let) can be used to bind variables (var) to value (val) (to declare variables basically).
 These are in scope in the body.
-This let can roughly be written as
+This let can roughly be written as:

 ```
 ((fn [var1 var*n*] <body>) val1 val*n*)
 ```

-Where you create a lambda where the variables are bound to the last ones.
+Where you create a lambda where the variables are substituted for the values.

 This is impossible to implement in a normal function, since the variables are *always* evaluated.
 When evaluation order needs to be controlled, a so-called macro can be created.

 A macro hooks directly into the abstract syntax tree and changes it at compile time (before the code runs).
 We will not be using or supporting macro's in this meta-circular evaluator, but it is definitely possible.
+Macros are a very convenient syntax to change code trees at compile time.
+If you want to learn more about macros you can read [Paul Graham's On Lisp](http://www.paulgraham.com/onlisp.html) [or Doug Hoyte's Let Over Lambda](http://letoverlambda.com/).

 Now we have defined all the basic operators: let's look at the meta-circular evaluator.